Caitriona71/symphonyblogcb/README.md

 ## Design

+I used an agile project management method, together with the MoSCoW prioritization method, to help me plan and track my work effectively.
+I set up a project in Github and created a template for user stories.
+The user stories are categorized and labelled as essential - "Must Have", desirable - "Should Have" and nice to have but not essential - "Could Have".
+Milestones were created and the user stories are attached to the milestones they pertain to.
+The user stories were then added to a kanban board which has three columns, To Do, In Progress and Done.
+All user stories are initially placed in the To Do column and when work commences on the project some user stories are transferred to the In Progress column.
+When work is completed on each user story they are then moved across to the Done column.

 ### Color Scheme
-The main colors used throughout the blog were black, white, and grey.
+The main colours used throughout the blog were black, white, and grey.
 This creates a clean and easy-to-navigate look for the blog.

+### Typography

+The main font used is called 'Roboto Slab'.
+The font used for the blog name is 'Mea Culpa'.

+##

 To log into the Heroku toolbelt CLI: